Marketing your dealership in the digital age requires an understanding of how to leverage social media.

 * * * * *

 Fit to Print is a monthly summer editorial series that explores key topics and trends pertaining to the aftermarket segment’s accelerated transition from a commodities to services orientation.
-“Raising Your Dealership’s Social Media Profile” is the first installment of four in this series, each of which launches on the second Thursday morning of every month through September.
+“Raising Your Dealership’s Social Media Profile” is the second installment of four in this series, each of which launches on the second Thursday morning of every month through September.
 (Click here for the previous and first installment in the series, “Can Seat-based Billing Save MPS?)

 Researched, sourced and written by The Cannata Report, Fit to Print is presented by Clover Imaging Group.